-My PhD project focuses specifically on uncovering barriers and facilitators related to the implementation of the PanCareSurPass.
-These factors are not only related to care, but also to economic, ethical, legal, social and technological aspects.
-To ensure that all stakeholders are heard and to further explore the contextual factors, we will organize Open Space meetings in several European countries.
-In these meetings, the participants (e.g. survivors and healthcare professionals) are encouraged to determine for themselves what the discussion will be about and to take responsibility for guiding the sessions.
-Furthermore, we will focus on developing guidelines for the delivery of survivorship care for childhood cancer survivors less than five years from the end of treatment
+The digital European Pancare SurvivorShip Passport (PanCareSurPass) aims to optimize long-term follow-up care and thereby improve or maintain the quality of life of childhood cancer survivors.
+My PhD project specifically focuses on identifying barriers and facilitators related to the implementation of the PanCareSurPass v2.0.
+These barriers and facilitators are not only related to care, but also to economic, ethical, legal, social, and technological aspects.
+To ensure that all stakeholders are heard and to further elaborate on the contextual factors, we have organized Open Space meetings in several European countries.
+In these meetings, the participants (e.g. survivors, IT specialists, and healthcare professionals) were encouraged to manage and create the agenda themselves and to take responsibility for leading the sessions.

 In addition to the implementation of the PanCareSurPass, we focused on developing a guideline for survivorship care from the end of cancer treatment until five years after diagnosis.
 This guideline is important because some late effects – such as craniofacial growth problems, osteonecrosis or iron overload – manifest themselves already at the end of the treatment or within five years after the initial diagnosis.
 Besides, I am working with the International Guidelines Harmonization Group (IGHG) on a guideline for health promotion and lifestyle.
 This guideline covers several topics, namely nutrition, physical activity, sleep, stress, alcohol, smoking, drug use, and sun exposure.